 - The problem is that Robert joined forces with his father’s enemies.
 In the Battle of Gerberoi, Robert wounded and unhorsed his father, but didn’t kill him.
 In contrast, Rufus stayed by his father’s side and displayed loyalty.

-- Their mother died in Nov 1083, and she was the peacemaker between her sons, so conflict ensued.
+- Their mother died in Nov 1083, and she was the peacemaker between her sons, so on her death conflict ensued.

 - In July 1087, Rufus’s father was fighting his way through the Vexin, a disputed territory between Paris (where the King of France ruled and his so-called Ile de France) and Normandy.
 William the Conqueror was so obese that he was the butt of jokes.
 He died after torching the town of Mantes, from exhaustion, the heat of the fire, and internal injury when his horse stumbled in the chaos.